-The application for a modified permanent variance seeks to add a new employer, Traylor Shea Joint Venture (TSJV).
-TSJV is a contractor that works on complex tunnel projects using innovations in tunnel-excavation methods.
-The applicant's workers engage in the construction of tunnels using advanced shielded mechanical excavation techniques in conjunction with an earth pressure balance tunnel boring machine (TBM).
-Using shielded mechanical excavation techniques, in conjunction with precast concrete tunnel liners and backfill grout, TBMs provide methods to achieve the face pressures required to maintain a stabilized tunnel face through various geologies, and isolate that pressure to the forward section (the working chamber) of the TBM.
+McNally (the applicant) is a contractor that works on complex tunnel projects using innovations in tunnel-excavation methods and is the contractor for the Shoreline Storage Tunnel Project (the project).
+The applicant's workers engage in the construction of tunnels using advanced shielded mechanical excavation techniques in conjunction with an earth pressure balanced tunnel boring machine (TBM).
+Using shielded mechanical excavation techniques, in conjunction with precast concrete tunnel liners and backfill grout, TBMs provide methods to achieve the face pressures required to maintain a stabilized tunnel face through various geologies and isolate that pressure to the forward section (the working chamber) of the TBM.

-TSJV asserts that it bores tunnels using an TBM at levels below the water table through soft soils consisting of clay, silt, and sand.
+McNally asserts that it bores tunnels using a TBM at levels below the water table through soft soils consisting of clay, silt, and sand.
 TBMs are capable of maintaining pressure at the tunnel face, and stabilizing existing geological conditions, through the controlled use of a mechanically driven cutter head, bulkheads within the shield, groundtreatment foam, and a screw conveyor that moves excavated material from the working chamber.
 The forward-most portion of the TBM is the working chamber, and this chamber is the only pressurized segment of the TBM.
 Within the shield, the working chamber consists of two sections: the forward working chamber and the staging chamber.
-The forward working chamber is immediately behind the cutter head maximum working pressure of 50 p.s.i.g.
-Therefore, throughout this notice, OSHA expresses the 50 p.s.i. value specified by \S 1926.803(e)(5) as 50 p.s.i.g., consistent with the terminology in Appendix A, Table 1 of subpart S.
+The forward working chamber is immediately behind the cutter head and tunnel face.

-1 The decompression tables in Appendix A of subpart S express the maximum working pressures as pounds per square inch gauge (p.s.i.g.), with a and tunnel face.
 The staging chamber is behind the forward working chamber and between the man-lock door and the entry door to the forward working chamber.